jenkinsci/artifact-repository-parameter-plugin/README.md

 removed.
 If multiple results must be selectable please make sure to check the `Multiple Entries Selectable` option.

 Furthermore the support for Java 8 was dropped.
-This plugin now requires a Java 11 or higher.
+This plugin now requires Java 11 or higher.

 ## Configuration